sAdela/Programming-I/README.md

 # Programming-I
-Solved exams from subject Programming I
+Solved exams from subject Programming I and some for fun exercises